jasperlinthorst/reveal/README.md

 **reveal align tests/1a.fa tests/1b.fa tests/1c.fa**

-or progressively align a sequence to an existing gfa graph:
+or by aligning a sequence to an existing gfa graph:

 **reveal align 1a_1b.gfa tests/1c.fa**